 About this Wine

 At first approach, aromas of ripe pear and melon were accompanied by the fresh pungent green of chopped cilantro.
 These faded to basic, but pleasant, aromas of zesty citrus.
-On the palate, there is more body than I expected – full and round juiciness, with flavors of astringent grapefruit, ripe honeydew melon, and a touch of minerality.
+On the palate, there is more body than I expected–full and round juiciness, with flavors of astringent grapefruit, ripe honeydew melon, and a touch of minerality.

 Though perfectly good on its own, this wine is a good match for hummus and veggies, falafel sandwiches, grilled chicken fajitas, and similar fare.

-I’d rate this as a $8-$9/bottle wine.
+I’d rate this white wine on tap as a $8-$9/bottle wine.
 For approximately $25 for 3-liters (the equivalent of 4 bottles), it’s like buying three and getting one free – a great deal.
 Bota Box also makes four other whites, eight reds (varietal and blends), and a dry rosé.
 I’ve heard good things about the Riesling, Old Vine Zinfandel, and Merlot, though I’ve not tried them personally.
 The rest are not as highly recommended.